Archive for the ‘vex’ tag

 VEX IQ Users:

-- Run the “VEX IQ Firmware Update Utility” and update your VEX IQ Brain to firmware version 1.13 (may not be available at time of release, but will be available soon).
+- Run the “VEX IQ Firmware Update Utility” and update your VEX IQ Brain to firmware version 1.15.

-- Users will also have to update their VEX IQ Wireless Controller in addition to any other VEX IQ Devices (sensors, motors) that may need to be updated as well.
+- Also update your VEX IQ Wireless Controller and any other VEX IQ Devices (sensors, motors).

-- After updating to the latest VEX IQ Brain firmware, users will also have to install the latest ROBOTC firmware from inside of ROBOTC.
+- After updating to the latest VEX IQ Brain firmware, install the latest ROBOTC firmware from inside of ROBOTC.

 VEX Cortex Users (with Black VEXnet 1.0 Keys):

-- After updating the master firmware, users will also have to update the VEX Cortex with the latest ROBOTC firmware as well.
+- After updating the master firmware, you will also have to update the VEX Cortex with the latest ROBOTC firmware.